WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can create **POST** or **PUT** signed urls.
 The **POST** version allow you to specify **conditions**.
 The conditions are pretty powerful, you can for example, assert on the size of the object being uploaded.

+- one pattern I saw is to **delete the object when it was first accessed**.
+This is pretty **good for very sensitive data, like sharing credentials with 3rd party over a file**.

+  - this would be done via the _Event Bridge_ "GetObject" event. **You will need to enable CloudTrail** for those events to show up.

 ##### Access logs

 - **server access logs are delivered to another s3 bucket**